 There’s lots of good stuff in the new RCR Wireless report on private 5G in Industry 4.0 – which is out now, free to download, and available here.
 But not everyone responded in time, and not everything made the cut.
-Here, for example, is an extended email Q&A with BT Business – which, apparently, went around the horn with its private networks team, before finally making its way back to us this week.
-But it is good – candid and considered – and worth reporting in full.
-The below quotes are all from BT Business, as a team effort.
+Here, for example, is an extended email Q&A with Chris Keone, head of Division X at BT Business.
+It is a good conversation – candid and considered – and worth reporting in full.
+The below quotes are all from Keone.

 What’s new?
 Can you give an update on BT Business in the private 5G market?